Superuser666-Sigil/SigilDERG-Lambda-Package/eval_setup_readme.md

    - The script favors Docker (or firejail) when available to provide isolation.
    - If sandboxing isn’t available, it logs that clearly so reviewers know how code was executed.

-5. **Clear separation of concerns**
+5. **Modular architecture with clear separation of concerns**

+   - The evaluation harness is organized into focused modules, each with a single responsibility:
+     - Configuration, logging, and environment validation
+     - System dependencies, Python environment, and ML libraries
+     - Sandbox verification, CLI tools, and evaluation orchestration
-   - The bash script handles **environment setup** and orchestration.
+   - The main bash script (`eval_setup.sh`) handles **environment setup** and orchestration.
-   - The generated Python script handles **model loading, sampling, scoring, and reporting**.
+   - The Python script (`scripts/evaluate_humaneval.py`) handles **model loading, sampling, scoring, and reporting**.
-   - This makes it easier for reviewers to inspect or tweak just the evaluation logic without wading through setup details.
+   - This modular structure makes it easier for reviewers to:
+     - Inspect or modify specific components without affecting others
+     - Understand the codebase through focused, single-purpose modules
+     - Test individual components in isolation

 6. **Detailed metadata for reviewers**